HL7/fhir-cow-ig/input/pagecontent/workflow-state-overview.md

 The table below describes how a request may be represented throughout its life cycle.
 A request could be a ServiceRequest, a DeviceRequest, etc. This guidance builds on the [Task State
 Machine]([url](https://build.fhir.org/workflow-communications.html#12.10.2)) and is intended to provide a way to communicate the status of a request that is agnostic to the choice of FHIR exhcange mechanism.

 Not all states will apply to all workflows or use-cases, and many implementations may not have a need to 'surface' resources representing a given stage of the workflow.
-Specification authors building IGs on top of this guidance may choose to further sub-divide these states to meet their needs by leveraging elements such as Task.businesStatus.
+Specification authors building IGs on top of this guidance may choose to further sub-divide these states to meet their needs by leveraging elements such as Task.businessStatus.

 ### Common workflow states